 We usually don’t give much thought to our umbrellas unless bad weather forces us to use them to shield us from wind and rain.
 Many of us have most likely forgotten our umbrellas on a train, subway or bus or store, and not just once.
 But aside from being lost, most umbrellas end up being discarded because a strong gust of wind destroyed them, bending or breaking the stretchers.
 Umbrellas come and go in our lives.
 They don’t get much of a chance for a grand appearance but are more likely to be dumped unceremoniously.
 We treat them as consumables and can’t recall how often we bought a new one throughout the year.

 While its products often steal the spotlight abroad, Jiayun Umbrella Company Ltd., huddled away in the town of Caotun in Nantou County in central Taiwan, rarely makes the headlines in Taiwan.
-The family company is a successful exporter of own-brand umbrellas that are popular among Hollywood celebrities and used by British royals and American presidents.
+The family company is a successful exporter of own-brand, wind resistant umbrella that is popular among Hollywood celebrities and used by British royals and American presidents.

 Umbrellas have been around for more than 1,000 years, but their basic structure and usage has not changed much.
 In the 1970s, low-tech, cheap umbrellas were a big export industry in Taiwan.
 Hemei in Changhua County, which happens to be the hometown of company founder Tseng Cheng-yuan, became an umbrella-making hub.
 (Read: Trade War Brings Orders for 300 Million Pairs of Socks to A Small Township in Taiwan)

 Tseng originally went to work in a factory that assembled the skeletal structure of the canopy from a young age to help support his family.
 Back then, he did not expect his first job to turn into a lifelong career.